Biology

 BIOL 426.
 Birds & Mammals.
 4 Credits.

 Birds and Mammals is designed to familiarize students with avian and mammalian biology, including anatomy and physiology, behavior, ecology, evolution and conservation.
 Lab exercises will be integrated with lecture to emphasize taxonomy and identification.
 Counts as an upper-division laboratory course.
 Prerequisite: BIOL 150, BIOL 150L, BIOL 151, and BIOL 151L.
-S, odd years.
+On demand.

 BIOL 430.
 Human Dimensions of Wildlife and Fisheries.
 3 Credits.